bholloway/gulp-traceur-out/README.md

 Create an instance.

-@param {string} `outputPath` A directory in which to assemble library and perform compilation, usually temporary
+@param `{string} outputPath` A directory in which to assemble library and perform compilation, usually temporary.

+@returns `{{ libraries: function, sources: function, transpile: function, jsHintReporter: function,
+ traceurReporter: function, adjustSourceMaps: function }}`

 ### `.libraries()`

 Copy library files from in the input stream to the temporary directory in preparation for `transpile`.